 Artwork for Richard Gilbert

-I am interested in how landscape has been depicted in the past as well as the present.
-My 'hero' artists are all landscape painters and almost all are great painters of trees.
-The depiction of trees in British art has always been central to a national debate about who we are.
-My artistic interests lie in Brueghel; the Flemish 'world landscapes'; Dutch 17th century 'landskips'; the German and English Romantics; Neo-romantics; Ravilious and the Nash brothers.
-These evolving contexts for depicting landscape join together in a fascinating dialogue about so much more than just landscape.
+I focus on projects developing bodies of work based on specific locations engaging with ideas involving time and the seasons but also taking account of contexts such as how artists or writers have depicted a particular landscape.
+Being interested in how landscape has been depicted in the past as well as the present, inevitably my 'hero' artists are all landscape painters and almost all are great painters of trees.
+The depiction of trees in British art has always been central to a national debate about who we are but in addition to this, my broader artistic interests lie in the likes of Bruegel; the Flemish 'world landscapes'; Dutch 17th century 'landskips'; the German and English Romantics; the Neo-romantics and in the 20th century the work of Eric Ravilious and the Nash brothers.
+I find that this tradition provides a framework for a fascinating dialogue about the depiction of the world that is so mulch more than just landscape.

-My practice is based around painting and drawing with an earlier period exploring sculpture.
-It has been supplemented by teaching, running workshops based on drawing trees and the Big Draw such as 'A Journey through Herefordshire' at Hereford Museum and Art Gallery in October 2019.
+My practice is based around painting, watercolour and drawing following an earlier period exploring sculpture.
+It has been supplemented by teaching, running workshops based on drawing trees and community engagement activities such as the Big Draw, for example, creating large scale countywide drawing with 'A Journey through Herefordshire' at Hereford Museum and Art Gallery in October 2019.

 Following undergraduate study at Falmouth and Wimbledon Art Schools, I studied for an MA at Chelsea School of Art and an MFA at the School of the Art Institute of Chicago.
-I have had solo exhibitions in Hereford, the Midlands and London and contributed towards group shows in the United Kingdom and Europe.
-I have work in public and private collections in the UK and abroad.
+I have had exhibitions in Hereford, the Midlands and London and contributed towards group shows in the UK and Europe.
+I have work in public and private collections here and abroad.

 'Common Ground' - A journey into Herefordshire.
 Hereford Museum and Art Gallery, September 2019